 The Bristol M.1C had some 33 aircraft sent to the Middle East and the Balkans between 1917 and 1918.
 The rest of the aircraft were used with training units based in Britain with some being 'acquired' by senior officers as their personal aircraft.

-On the 12th of December 1918, one of the Bristol M.1C's sent to Chlile, was flown by Leutenant Godoy from Santiago to Mendoza and back which was the first flight across the Andes Mountain range.
+On the 12th of December 1918, one of the Bristol M.1C's sent to Chile was flown by Lieutenant Godoy from Santiago to Mendoza and back which was the first flight across the Andes Mountain range.

 |Crew - 1|